Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 71 Settlements with accountable persons

-73 Settlements with personnel for other transactions
+73 Settlements with personnel for other operations

 75 Settlements with founders

-76 Settlements with different debtors and creditors
+76 Settlements with various debtors and creditors

 90 Sales